SystemsGenetics/GEMmaker/README.md

 ## Introduction

-**nf-core/gemmaker** is a bioinformatics best-practise analysis pipeline for quantification of Illumina RNA-seq data.
+GEMmaker (i.e. **nf-core/gemmaker**) is a pipeline for quantification of Illumina RNA-seq data.
 Users can choose from Hisat2, Kallisto or Salmon.
-GEMmaker is specifically designed to support huge numbers of FASTQ files by cleaining intermediate data files.
 It can process locally stored FASTQ files or automatically retrieve them from NCBI's SRA.

+The [nf-core/rnaseq](https://nf-co.re/rnaseq) workflow provides similar functionality.
+However, GEMmaker is different in that it can scale to thousands of samples without exceeding local storage resources.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.